Masmik/kottans_frontend/README.md

   ## **Task 4**

-  I found out some new fitches from this course.
+  I learned some new fitches from this course.
   The most useful for me was to practice in responsive patterns.
   Responsive Tables its also something new for me.